Media

 Hype&Hyper

-As the founder of the design studio Flying Objects, designer Ferenc Laufer has designed a wide variety of products.
-A long-dormant project has recently taken on actual physical form, waiting to conquer the domestic and international market.
+Ferenc Laufer, the product designer and founder of Flying Objects design studio, has designed many products.
+A project that has been dormant for a long time has recently taken actual physical form and is just waiting to conquer the domestic and international market.

 Article